fixate/generator-fixate-pw/README.md

 #### 3. Change Template Alternate Filename

-For each template, visit your admin and set all templates to use `mvc.php`:
+For each template, visit your admin and set all templates to use `mvc`:

 ```
 Setup -> [your template] -> Files -> Alternate Template Filename